Any time of year is a great time for a cozy soup recipe.

 - Split pea soup can be cooked in a slow cooker or a pressure cooker.

-More Savory Soups
+More Ham Soups

 Did your family enjoy this Split Pea Soup?
 Be sure to leave a rating and a comment below!